 Hello and WELCOME!
-Here, I use this platform as a way to showcase my journey as a Behaviour Therapist and my love of travelling!
-I believe strongly that people should work to live, not live to work, and in this regard, I've really tried to use my professional skills in as many places as I can and educate parents and travellers about ABA, spreading autism awareness, and mental health in general.
+I love connecting with people, learning about different cultures and how it shapes people’s views about special needs around the world.
+In this regard, I've really tried to use my professional skills in as many places as I can, to educate parents and travellers about ABA, spreading autism awareness, and discussing human behaviours in general.

-Through this website, I hope to share my experiences and provide a resource for families and fellow ABA professionals alike.
+Through this website, I hope to share my experiences and provide a resource for families and fellow ABA practitioners alike.

 ~~